kubernetes/enhancements/keps/sig-api-machinery/5793-manifest-based-admission-control-config/README.md

 - `ValidatingAdmissionWebhook` and `MutatingAdmissionWebhook` implement `WantsExcludedAdmissionResources` and skip dispatch for the resources in `exclusion.Excluded()` when the gate is enabled
+- Deprecation warning on `CREATE`/`UPDATE` of webhook configurations whose rules explicitly name an excluded virtual resource, plus a startup log for pre-existing affected configurations
 - Integration tests covering webhook dispatch behavior with the gate enabled and disabled, and parity with the `ValidatingAdmissionPolicy` / `MutatingAdmissionPolicy` exclusion list
 - All known alpha issues resolved